LUPAMBULUS

 Position: Installation next to the choir arch at the main entrance

 The bishop's sculpture was also subjected to a computer tomography scan during the radiological examination experiment at Xcare in St. Ingbert District Hospital.
-The result was a sequence of three-dimensional images of the sculpture, which now began to rotate on the screen, revealing ever new snapshots of the bishop as it was x-rayed.
+The result was a sequence of three-dimensional images of the sculpture, which now began to rotate on the screen, constantly revealing new snapshots of the bishop undergoing the scan.
 The unusual individual shots generated a series of image moments that, in their relentlessness, were reminiscent of a flowing movement through time.
-An energy that drives us to constantly look at life from new angles in order to draw conclusions about how life can be shaped?
+An energy that drives us to constantly look at life from new angles in order to draw conclusions about how life can be shaped.
 The static version of the photo series provided the idea of assigning each of the twelve virtues assigned to St. Wolfgang as part of the artistic process to a torque.
 Torques that allow viewers to visually explore the variety of options in order to create space for reflection.
-For twelve of the snapshots, a color from the color canon of the UNSECO Bliesgau Biosphere Reserve was chosen to visually emphasize the twelve virtues?
+For twelve of the snapshots, a color from the color canon of the UNESCO Bliesgau Biosphere Reserve was chosen to visually highlight the twelve virtues.

 EPILOG